Fixing a Leaky Garbage Disposal

 If you find a beat up or leaky part, get a new one.
 Don’t use plumber’s putty to fill cracks.

 - Detatched pipes

 - Flanges or gaskets that have dried out and split

-Some disposals are connected to the dishwasher, which provides self-cleaning.
+Some disposals are connected to the dishwasher, which enables self-cleaning.
 This area commonly has leaks as well.

 These malfunctions can be taken care of except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to get a new garbage disposal.

-It can take a DIYer many hours to diagnose and make simple repairs, so include that in the cost when attempting to take care of the problem without professional help.
+It can take a DIYer many hours to diagnose and make simple repairs, so include that in the cost when choosing to take care of the problem without professional help.

-Having an Expert technician like one from Strand Brothers Service Experts determine and take care of the problem can help catch other components that may be about to break.
+Having a skilled technician like one from Strand Brothers Service Experts determine and take care of the problem can help catch other components that may be about to break.
 That way, you won’t end up repairing the same disposal two weeks later.